Engin-Boot/pong-stage-SoniaVadhnani/Stage0/contiuous_loop.md

 When the user hits start
 And the ball is in center

-Then ramdomly move ball in any direction
+Then randomly move ball in any direction
 And update ball-movement module about the position of ball every one-tenth second.